-A National Interest Waiver or NIW petition permits a foreign national to self-petition and bypass the customary route which includes getting a permanent job offer and the accompanying labor certification.
-With an NIW you essentially get to skip the labor certification requirement in light of the “national interest for the U.S.” In order to be eligible for an NIW, you must meet a set of specific requirements.
+A National Interest Waiver or NIW petition permits a foreign national to self-petition and bypass the customary route, which includes getting a permanent job offer and the accompanying labor certification.
+You must qualify for the EB-2 visa category by demonstrating that you have an advanced degree and have exceptional ability.
+With an NIW, you essentially get to skip the labor certification requirement in light of the “national interest for the U.S.”

-In addition to the aforementioned criteria, a beneficiary must also demonstrate that they are seeking work within an area of substantial merit to the United States, that the beneficiary’s proposed activity will be of national benefit and that requiring a labor certification will adversely impact the national interest.
+In addition, a beneficiary must also demonstrate that they are seeking work within an area of substantial merit to the United States, that the beneficiary’s proposed endeavor has both substantial and national importance, is positioned to advance the proposed endeavor, and that requiring a labor certification will adversely impact the national interest.

 EB2 NIW Frequently Asked Questions